- Location and Housing

 The Hanifl Centre was established in 2003 to promote the study of the Himalayan environment with a focus on outdoor education.
 The University of Pittsburgh has partnered with the Centre since 2013 and now runs three programs in the summer and spring.
 Hanifl Centre staff embody India’s multicultural modernity with a certified record of professionalism, having earned national and international recognition for their programs in leadership training and wilderness medicine.
 India’s first green design campus, the Hanifl Centre is near a nature reserve in-between India’s two most sacred rivers, the Yamuna and the Ganga.
 In 2019 Pitt’s Chancellor visited the Centre in recognition of our well-established partnership, innovative programs and proven record of success.
 To learn more about the Hanifl Centre please visit haniflcentre.in.

-Dr. Alter will travel to Mussoorie to help students settle in to the program.
-Please feel free to reach out to Dr. Alter with any questions about the academics of the program.
+Please feel free to reach out to Dr. Alter with any questions about the program.
 His email is: JSALTER@pitt.edu.

 Items Billed by Pitt